psarno/pyragix-net/README.md

 **Optimization strategies:**
 - Increase `EmbeddingBatchSize` to 32+ for faster ingestion (requires more RAM)
 - Disable `EnableQueryExpansion` for 2x faster queries (slight recall reduction)
-- Enable `GpuEnabled` for 5-10x faster embedding and reranking inference
+- Set `ExecutionProviderPreference = "Gpu"` (or `"Auto"` to pick automatically) for 5-10x faster embedding and reranking inference when CUDA is available

 **When to use PyRagix.Net:**
 - Teaching or learning RAG concepts in .NET-first teams.